DockittDockitt

 How to Repair a Corrupted PDF File Online

-1. Go to the Dockitt Repair PDF tool.
+1. Open the Dockitt Repair PDF tool in your browser.

 Common problems

-The repaired PDF still won't open after downloading.
+The repaired PDF still will not open after downloading.

-If the file is severely corrupted — for example, the file header is damaged or large portions of the data are missing — Ghostscript may not be able to recover it.
-Try opening the repaired file in a different PDF viewer such as Firefox's built-in reader or Adobe Acrobat Reader, as some viewers are more tolerant of structural issues than others.
+If the file is severely corrupted, Ghostscript may not be able to recover it.
+Try opening the repaired file in a different PDF viewer such as Adobe Acrobat Reader or Firefox's built-in reader, as some viewers are more tolerant of structural issues.
+If it still fails, the corruption may be too severe to repair with this tool.

 The repaired PDF opens but some pages are blank or show garbled content.

-This typically means that specific page data within the file was too corrupted to recover.
-Ghostscript rebuilds what it can — if certain pages were damaged at the data level, their content cannot be restored.
+This means specific page data within the file was too corrupted to recover.
+Ghostscript rebuilds what it can.
 Check whether you have a backup copy of the file, or whether the sender can resend the original.

 The file uploads but the tool returns an error.

 Some files are so severely corrupted that even reading them for repair fails.
-This is more common with files that were truncated mid-transfer — the file exists but is essentially incomplete.
-In this case, the only solution is to obtain the original file again from the source.
+This is common with files that were truncated mid-transfer.
+The only solution is to obtain the original file again from the source.

 The PDF was fine yesterday but is corrupted today.

-Sudden corruption without an obvious cause can point to a storage issue — a failing hard drive, a bad sector on a USB stick, or a cloud sync error.
+Sudden corruption without an obvious cause can point to a storage issue such as a failing hard drive or a bad sector on a USB stick.
 After recovering the file, copy it to a different storage location and check your original drive for errors.
-On Windows, run CHKDSK.
-On Mac, use Disk Utility to verify the drive.

 FAQ